 Payment for unused vacation leave may be made at the employee's voluntary separation from benefits-eligible employment up to a maximum of 176 hours for non-retirement eligible separations.
 Employees who are involuntarily separated from Union employment are not eligible for payment of unused vacation leave.
 Employees who meet the criteria for retirement will be paid for unused vacation hours to a limit of 240 hours.
 Employees who separate from service and are re-employed will not have forfeited vacation hours reinstated.

 .030 Holidays

 Designated Holidays

 The Union recognizes the following legal holidays:

 - New Year's Day

-- Independence DayLabor Day
+- Independence Day

 - Thanksgiving Day

-- Christmas Day

-- Martin Luther King DayMemorial Day - Veteran's Day
+- Martin Luther King Day - Labor Day